Qzhang018/Q_Learn_as_PhD/README.md

 Some other books:
 - *A Course In Microeconomic Theory* by David M. Kreps (Some of my hardcore micro-theorist professors love referring to this book for proofs).
 - *The Foundations of Behavioral Economic Analysis* by Sanjit Dhami (A textbook used in my first-year courses).

+### Binary Decision Theory
+Because I have to learn some math to complete my research on binary choice, I must read following books:
+Ian Chiswell - Mathematical logic
+Ian Stewart - Concepts of Modern Mathematics
+Kreps - Notes On The Theory Of Choice (1988)
+Fishburn - Utility Theory for Decision Making (1970) Falmagne - Elements of Psychophysical Theory (2002)

 ---